lhcb/starterkit-lessons/second-analysis-steps/managing-files-with-ganga.md

----
-layout: page
-title: Second analysis steps
-subtitle: Managing files in Ganga
+# Managing files in Ganga
-minutes: 15
----

-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * Choose whether job output is saved locally or on the Grid
+* Choose whether job output is saved locally or on the Grid
-> * Choose where to look for job input files
+* Choose where to look for job input files
-> * Move files from any grid site to CERN, for analysis using EOS
+* Move files from any grid site to CERN, for analysis using EOS
+{% endobjectives %}

 <!--
 Ganga - Tasks, DiracFile and LocalFile, alternative to MassStorageFile with